static-frame/static-frame/doc/source/intro.rst

 - Yu Tomita
 - Quang Vu

+Thanks also for additional contributions from GitHub pull requests.

 .. [#] The Pandas 2.0 Design Docs state that the Pandas codebase has over 200,000 lines of code: https://pandas-dev.github.io/pandas2/goals.html